-As outlined above, leveraging the integrations provided by Workday, ServiceNow will compliment specific HR processes, providing workflow capabilities for HR/Ethics and Compliance Case Management, as well as host our Information Portal.
+As outlined above, leveraging the integrations provided by Workday, ServiceNow would compliment specific HR processes, providing workflow capabilities for HR/Ethics and Compliance Case Management, as well as host the previously described Information Portal.

-As outlined in the article “Modern IT Ecosystem”, our goal was to target SaaS providers for all highly-industrialised/commodity capabilities, regardless of business criticality.
+As outlined in the article “Modern IT Ecosystem”, my goal was to target SaaS providers for all highly-industrialised/commodity capabilities, regardless of business criticality.

-I believe the capabilities and positioning outlined in this article demonstrate how this is achievable (even within regulated industries), enabling “best in class” services, with a focus on the business requirements (not the underlying technology).
+I believe the capabilities and positioning outlined in this article demonstrate how this could be achieved (even within a regulated industry), enabling “best in class” services, with a focus on the business requirements (not the underlying technology).

-Recognising the additional benefits of SaaS, specifically reduced implementation time, simplified support, and continuous updates, we believe our “Cloud First” strategy will dramatically improve business agility, enabling better outcomes for our employees and customers.
+Recognising the additional benefits of SaaS, specifically reduced implementation time, simplified support and continuous updates, I believe my “Cloud First” strategy would dramatically improve business agility, enabling a better outcome for the customer.